 Where to eat

-That said I do want to do at least one or two special meals as we have a few celebrations during our stay so we may book breakfast with the characters.
-Both Jennifer and Kellie have recommended Café Mickey for a meal so I think I’ll be considering that.
-Kerry from Kerry Louise Norris, who is one of the biggest Disney fans I know, says to ensure you book your table service restaurants well in advance.
-This will guarantee a reservation plus ensure there is no queuing up and being disappointed when you can’t get in where you want.
+Kerry from Kerry Louise Norris, who is one of the biggest Disney fans I know, said to ensure you book your table service restaurants well in advance.
+This would guarantee a reservation plus ensure there would be no queuing up and being disappointed if you couldn’t get in where you wanted.
 Point noted Kerry, thank you!

 What to see and do

-Beth says Christmas is a magical time to visit Disney so to make sure we don’t miss the extra Christmas parade.
+Beth said Christmas is a magical time to visit Disney so to make sure we didn’t miss the extra Christmas parade.
 Sarah from Boo Roo and Tigger Too told us that her favourite ride is the Peter Pan Ride

 So magical and you feel as though you are soaring through the skies of Neverland.

 Evany Carr, who’s mum Michelle blogs at All Things Baby and Me, has actually been part of a Disney parade.
 How cool is that!
 If you’d like to know how that was possible, watch her YouTube video.
-Lisa also says the parades and fireworks are not to be missed.
+Lisa also said the parades and fireworks are not to be missed.
 They were going to be on our itinerary.

 Michelle from Playdays and Runways and her family always go to Disneyland in December as she feels it’s the best time of year to go.
-She has said we must definitely watch the tree lighting ceremony which happens nightly at 6pm in the town square and is simply magical.
+She said we should definitely watch the tree lighting ceremony which happens nightly at 6pm in the town square and is simply magical.
 Mickey and friends gather round to tell a festive story and sing Christmas songs.
-Then the lights go out in main street before coming back on one-by-one until every light on the Christmas tree has been lit.
+Then the lights go out in Main Street before coming back on one-by-one until every light on the Christmas tree has been lit.
 She said

 even after years of watching it I still get goosebumps.

-Beth has also said that you can visit Santa when at Disney around Christmas to get you in the mood so that might well be on our to-do list!
+Beth has also said that you can visit Santa when at Disney around Christmas to get you in the mood so we thought about putting that on our to-do list!

 Other hints and tips

-I have to thank everyone who has helped us in planning our first family visit to Disneyland Paris so far.
-I’m armed with hints and tips (and a growing shopping list).
-At the time of first writing this post (June 2017) we were in the final stages of deciding where to stay and whether we stick to a budget or blow it completely as it’s a special occasion. you’ll have to read my other Disneyland Paris blog posts to find out what we decided in the end!
+I have to thank everyone who helped us in preparing to plan our first family visit to Disneyland Paris.
+I came away armed with hints and tips (and a growing shopping list).
+At the time of first writing this post (June 2017) we were in the final stages of deciding where to stay and whether we should stick to a budget or blow it completely as it was a special occasion. you’ll have to read my other Disneyland Paris blog posts to find out what we decided in the end!

-Corrina wrote a great post, Just Say Yes – The Art of Bagging a Good Travel Deal, which I’m mulling over and I’ve got Kellie’s 30 Awesome Dinseyland Paris Tips and Tricks – EuroDisney post bookmarked!
-Kerry’s Disneyland Paris Accommodation post is also being read with a fine tooth-comb to help us make a final accommodation decision.
+I also had Kellie’s 30 Awesome Dinseyland Paris Tips and Tricks – EuroDisney post bookmarked for further help!
+Kerry’s Disneyland Paris Accommodation post was also being read with a fine tooth-comb to help us make a final accommodation decision.
 And if you’d like to know more hints and tips about doing Disneyland Paris with young children, you must read Kate of Five Little Star’s first post in a new series on her blog dedicated to Disneyland Paris, and also Suzy of Our Bucket List Lives post about doing Disneyland Paris with young kids.
-I’m eagerly awaiting the next ones!

-All that’s left to do in planning our first family visit to Disneyland Paris is to make a final decision on accommodation, book our flights and start getting excited for an awesome few days!
+All that was left to do in planning our first family visit to Disneyland Paris was to make a final decision on accommodation, book our flights and start getting excited for an awesome few days!

-Is there anything else you could add to the great advice we’ve been given so far?
+Is there anything else you would add to the great advice we were given here?